drprojects/DeepViewAgg/README.md

   <img width="60%" height="60%" src="./illustrations/interactive_visualization_snapshot.png">
 </p>

-Examples of such HTML produced on S3DIS Fold 5 are zipped here [here](./illustrations/interactive_visualizations.zip) and can be opened in your browser.
+Examples of such HTML produced on S3DIS Fold 5 are zipped [here](./illustrations/interactive_visualizations.zip) and can be opened in your browser.

 ## Credits :credit_card:
 - This implementation of **DeepViewAgg** largely relies on the [Torch-Points3D framework](https://github.com/nicolas-chaulet/torch-points3d), although not merged with the official project at this point.